sszettella/zsmseven/posts/nose_punch.md

 ## Tying It Back: ZSM Seven's Edge in the Chaos

-Yesterday's intro to the ZSM Seven wasn't just portfolio porn—it was a roadmap for exactly this.
-While the MAG7 chugs along on cloud dreams, we're laser-focused on AI's underbelly (NVDA, AVGO, PLTR), mobility's moonshot (TSLA), and the ultimate fiat fuck-you (BTC, IAU, HOOD).
+[Yesterday's intro to the ZSM Seven](./zsm_seven_intro) wasn't just hype—it was a roadmap for exactly this.
+While the MAG7 chugs along on cloud dreams, we're laser-focused on AI's underbelly (NVDA, AVGO, PLTR), mobility's moonshot (TSLA), and the ultimate fiat hedge (BTC, IAU, HOOD).
 That 158.7% one-year rip we clocked?
 It's not luck; it's architecture for asymmetry.

 Tariff tantrums like today's are just speed bumps on the road to 2030s dominance.
 Paradigm shifts don't pause for politics—they accelerate.